 If your stool tests positive for parasites or their eggs, your doctor will prescribe treatment to eliminate the infection.

-The O&P test can be ordered for a few reasons.
-A doctor may order this exam for patients who exhibit symptoms of an intestinal infection, such as:
+Your doctor may order an O&P test for a few reasons.
+For example, they may order the test if you show signs and symptoms of an intestinal infection, such as:

 - severe abdominal pain

-- contrast dyes (used in imaging studies and x-rays)
+- contrast dyes, which are used in imaging studies and X-rays

-Patients normally get test results back within two days (Nemours Foundation).
-A normal O&P test result means that no eggs or parasites are present.
-If you receive a normal result but your symptoms haven’t subsided, your doctor may order other tests.
+A “normal” test result means that no eggs or parasites were found in your stool sample.
+If you receive a normal result but your symptoms haven’t subsided, your doctor may order additional tests or examinations.

 - Entamoeba histolytica

 Your O&P test may also detect: